bpradana/invoice-bot/README.md

 2. Type `!inv a <buyer name>;<item name>;<price>;<quantity>` to add item
 3. Type `inv l` to list all items
 4. Type `!inv r <index>` to remove item
+5. Type `!inv c` to clear all items
-5. Type `!inv` to generate invoice
+6. Type `!inv` to generate invoice